astronomer/docs/astro/develop-project.md

 - **Postgres:** Airflow's metadata database
 - **Webserver:** The Airflow component responsible for rendering the Airflow UI
 - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks
-- **Triggerer:** The Airflow component responsible for running Triggers and signaling tasks to resume when their conditions have been met.
+- **Triggerer:** The Airflow component responsible for running triggers and signaling tasks to resume when their conditions have been met.
 The triggerer is used exclusively for tasks that are run with [deferrable operators](deferrable-operators.md).

 Once the project builds, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
 You can also access your Postgres database at `localhost:5432/postgres`.